September 2, 2016

 A weekend with the Acer Chromebook 13 FHD (AKA nyan-big)

 I spent the weekend using almost exclusively my Chromebook 13, on a single charge Saturday and Sunday.
 Keyboard I think I like the keyboard better now than I used to when I first tried it.
 It gets nowhere near the ThinkPad X230 one, though; appart from the coating, which my (backlit) X230 unfortunately does not have.
-Screen While the screen appeared very grainy to me on first sight, having only used IPS screens in the past year, I got used to it over the weekend. ...
+Screen While the screen appeared very grainy to me on first sight, having only used IPS screens in the past year, I got used to it over the weekend.
+I now do not notice much graininess anymore.
+The contrast still seems extremely poor, the colors are not vivid, and the vertical viewing angles are still a disaster, though. ...
 Read more 》

 October 2, 2014